Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Asymptotics for estimators: a theoretical foundation

+For $A\in \mathcal{U}^d$, the additive extension $\Lambda_j(A, \cdot)$ of the support measures is concentrated on $N^*(A)$, another notion of normal bundle that contains $\Nor(A)$ as a subset and is defined by means of an index function.
+The arguments in \cite[Sections 3 and 4]{HLW04} show that indeed

 as Borel measures on $\R^d\times\mathbb{S}^{d-1}$; see also \cite[Corollary 2]{Rat05}.
 In particular, $A\mapsto \mu_{d-1}(A;\cdot)$ is additive on $\mathcal{U}^d$.
 On the other hand, the support measures are in general not defined on the larger domain of finite unions of sets with positive reach.
 For this reason, we work with the reach measures whenever the support measures are not available.
-Relation \eqref{eq:3consistent} shows that this approach is consistent with the previous literature if we restrict ourselves to the top order measures with index $j=d-1$ as in definition \eqref{eq:4consistent} below.} \end{remark}
+The relation \eqref{eq:3consistent} shows that this approach is consistent with the previous literature if we restrict ourselves to the top-order measures with index $j=d-1$, as in the definition \eqref{eq:4consistent} below.} \end{remark}

 The integrals on the right-hand side of \eqref{eq1} are well defined, but in general the reach measures $\mu_i(A;\cdot)$ are not Radon measures.
 In the following, we consider compact sets $A\subset\R^d$ and assume that the (nonnegative) total variation measure $\|\mu_i(A)\|(\cdot)$ of $\mu_i(A;\cdot)$ is finite for $i\in\{0,\ldots,d-1\}$.
-A sufficient condition is provided in Lemma~\ref{Lem:3.1}.
+Sufficient conditions are provided in Lemma~\ref{Lem:3.1}.